dwarfmaster/arkenfox-nixos/README.md

 Finding the section and subsection numbers and the option names can be a bit complicated.
-The authoritative source of truth is of course the `user.js` file on Arkenfox's github, which you should read, at least the section you enable.
+The authoritative source of truth is of course the `user.js` file on Arkenfox's GitHub, which you should read, at least the section you enable.
-For better usability, the metadata extracted is also used to generate an html file that may be more agreeable looking through.
+For better usability, the metadata extracted is also used to generate a HTML file that may be more agreeable looking through.

 Targets `programs.<system>.arkenfox-v<version>-doc-static` will build this `html` file.
 An example of a rendered documentation (WARNING: often outdated) can be found [there](https://arkenfox.dwarfmaster.net).
-Each settings is presented as a table with a checkbox indicating if it is enabled by default, its name, and its default value.
+Each setting is presented as a table with a checkbox indicating if it is enabled by default, its name, and its default value.